theamishdev/theamishdev/Readme.md

 • 💡 Exploring DevOps + System Design
 • 🧠 Love solving DSA and LeetCode puzzles
 • 🤝 Open to collaboration and contributions
-• 🎮 When not coding, I game or read manga
+• 🎮 When not coding, I watch anime or read manga

 ---